jilljenn/jjv.ie/projects.md

 - This personal page is written in Markdown, [see this page on GitHub](https://github.com/jilljenn/jjv.ie/blob/master/projects.md);

-Here is the graph that builds this website:
+Here is the Makefile that builds this website:

 <img src="/visual.png" width="100%" alt="The Makefile that made this page" />